 David Hayes is a Brisbane based artist who works in acrylic and resin.
-His work is rooted in pop culture stylistically but explores the changing themes of masculinity via metaphors and juxtapositions of theme, color and work titles.
+His work is rooted in pop culture stylistically but explores the changing themes of masculinity via metaphors and juxtapositions of theme, colour and work titles.

 “I was raised with post WWII traditional stereotypes and now observe a different culture and the changing roles and identities of young men and women – none more so than my own children.
 They themselves represent the broader population.
 I am interested in asking questions and thinking about subjects that matter to me as a father and as a male – conflict, struggle, aggression, vulnerability, holding on, letting go – the human condition.”
 David Hayes 2016.